 The War of the Roses were some of the most famous battles in English history.

 It lasted 32 years and was between the House of Lancaster and the House of York.
-King Edward III was part of the Plantagenet dynasty and both the Houses of Lancaster and York were his descendents.
+King Edward III was part of the Plantagenet dynasty and both the Houses of Lancaster and York were his descendants.

 The Lancastrian King Henry IV took the crown by force and it divided the country into believing he was a ‘pretender’ to the crown along with his sons who became kings after him.
-The House of York, believed they were the rightful heirs to the throne and so fought for the crown.
+The House of York believed they were the rightful heirs to the throne and so fought for the crown.

 Here you can watch some live action jousting between the two houses and watch knights in action!
-They even have their very own jousting stadium where you can watch and cheer along your favourite knights with their lances and favours.
+They even have their very own jousting stadium where you can watch and cheer along with your favourite knights with their lances and favours.

 This part deserves a point in itself.
 When I was a kid, I used to play the games Age of Empires and Total War (showing my age and the fact I was a weird kid) and so I loved learning about battle strategies, warfare and weapons including using the trebuchet.

-A trebuchet is essentially a huge catapult that hurls big boulders and fire balls to destroy your enemies.
+A trebuchet is essentially a huge catapult that hurls big boulders and fireballs to destroy your enemies.

 They even used to hurl animals into the sky including pigs, so they really did fly!

 A trebuchet required manpower to move and men used to walk like hamsters on the wheels that turn inside.
-Some, even used to throw up due to the motion only for it to fall back on their heads!
+Some even used to throw up due to the motion only for it to fall back on their heads!

 You have to think, you’re at war.
-You haven’t slept properly, or eaten much and you’re having to walk inside a never ending sphere.
-A lot of the men would remain blind folded to stop the sickness.
+You haven’t slept properly, or eaten much and you’re having to walk inside a never-ending sphere.
+A lot of the men would remain blindfolded to stop the sickness.
 It would drive anyone mad!